-This post by David Dodd, “Will Technology Soon Turn Sales Reps Into Marketers?” helped validate my idea that sales reps have to be effective marketers.
+This post by David Dodd, “Will Technology Soon Turn Sales Reps Into Marketers?” helped validate something I’ve always felt and known – that sales reps have to be effective marketers.
 This post was written in April 2015 and it shows how on track he was back then and what it’s like now.

 “In his post, David suggested that the recent trend of marketing playing a larger role deeper into the sales funnel may have peaked, and that technology solutions now exist that enable salespeople to take a more active role earlier in the buying process.
 As one example, David pointed to a solution offered by MDCDOT, which gives marketing automation functions to sales reps.
 David Raab speculated that these types of technology tools could enable salespeople to nurture leads themselves and eventually push marketing back to its more traditional role.
 He doesn’t argue that this change should happen, but rather that it could happen, especially given the tension that still exists between marketing and sales in some organizations.
 Given the market reach of Salesforce, its recent product moves makes this kind of change more likely.”